Cuisine of New England

 The cuisine of New England is an American cuisine which originated in the New England region of the United States, and traces its roots to traditional English cuisine and Native American cuisine of the Abenaki, Narragansett, Niantic, Wabanaki, Wampanoag, and other native peoples.
 It also includes influences from Irish, French-Canadian, Italian, and Portuguese cuisine, among others.
-It is characterized by extensive use of potatoes, beans, dairy products and seafood, resulting from its historical reliance on its seaports and fishing industry.
+It is characterized by extensive use of potatoes, beans, dairy products, and seafood, resulting from its historical reliance on its seaports and fishing industry.
 Corn, the major crop historically grown by Native American tribes in New England, continues to be grown in all New England states, primarily as sweet corn although flint corn is grown as well.
 It is traditionally used in hasty puddings, cornbreads and corn chowders.

 Many of New England's earliest Puritan settlers were from eastern England, where baking foods (for instance, pies, beans, and turkey) was more common than frying, as was the tradition elsewhere.

 Three prominent characteristic foodstuffs native to New England are maple syrup, cranberries and blueberries.
-The traditional standard starch is potato, though rice has a somewhat increased popularity in modern cooking.
-Traditional New England cuisine is known for a lack of strong spices, which is because of local 19th century health reformers, most prominently Sylvester Graham, who advocated eating bland food.
-Ground black pepper, parsley, garlic, and sage are common, with a few Caribbean additions such as nutmeg, plus several Italian spices.
+The traditional standard starch is potato.
+Traditional New England cuisine is known for a lack of strong spices, largely due to local 19th-century health reformers, most prominently Sylvester Graham, who advocated eating bland food.
+Ground black pepper, parsley, garlic, and sage are common, with a few Caribbean additions, such as nutmeg, plus several Italian spices.

-The use of cream is common, due to the reliance on dairy.
+The use of cream is common because it relies on dairy.
 The favored cooking techniques are stewing, steaming, and baking.
 Many local ingredients, such as squash, corn and local beans, sunflowers, wild turkey, maple syrup, cranberries and dishes such as cornbread, Johnnycakes and Indian pudding were adopted from Native American cuisine.